 Tom Turkey has come in to the Stitch ‘Em Up Hospital for a little work before Thanksgiving.
 Dr. Carver is going to first take out Tom’s guts, then replace them with stuffing.
 How would we code Tom’s...

-Review a study based on ICD-10-CM data from the National Vital Statistics System that shows a decline in U.S. maternal mortality rates from 22.3 deaths per 100,000 live births in 2022 to a rate of 18.6 deaths in 2023.
+Review a study based on ICD-10-CM data from the National Vital Statistics System that shows life expectancy for the United States population increased to 78.4 years in 2023 while the mortality rate decreased by 6.0% to 750.5 deaths per 100,000 of the standard population in 2023.
+Also determined were leading causes of death.